black-parrot-hdk/arty-parrot/README.md

     - _TODO: provide instructons._ You need a file which _includes_ zeroes and ideally ends with an "unfreeze".

-Begin by resetting the board using the button labeled "RESET".
+Begin by resetting the board using the red button labeled "RESET".

 To load a program, you will use the `host.py` script provided in this repo.
 The most straightforward usage is as follows: